Even though the book is concerned with the sensory lives of animals, it teaches a whole lot about ourselves and how we perceive the world.

 There is a whole crap ton of information on here, so do not expect this to be a quick read.
 However, Young does a really great job of giving you the abundance of information in a way that doesn't make you feel like you're in a college class.

 I did listen to the audiobook which Young reads himself.
-He did a really great job with his cadence and pacing so would definitely recommend the audiobook if you would be …
+He did a really great job with his cadence and pacing so would definitely recommend the audiobook if you …

 This is one of those books that will change the way you view the animals of the world.
 We take for granted just how amazing and mind-blowing the animal senses are and just accept them for being the way they are.
 Or maybe that's just me.
 But this has absolutely changed my view on a lot of things.
 I will certainly not look at an animal the same, even my dog.